kirilamenski/RDroid/README.md

 ## About

-RDroid is the free, open source programm which wrote on Java to connect with android devices.
-Give you ability to display android device screen on PC, remote and input simulation from PC.
-Uses [MonkeyRunner](https://developer.android.com/studio/test/monkeyrunner/) for iteraction with device and [JavaCV](https://github.com/bytedeco/javacv) for streaming video.
+RDroid is a free, open source program written in Java to connect to Android devices.
+Provides the ability to display the screen of an Android device on a PC and remotely control it from a PC via a USB cable.Uses [MonkeyRunner](https://developer.android.com/studio/test/monkeyrunner/) for remote control and [JavaCV](https://github.com/bytedeco/javacv) for streaming video.

 ## Usage